 The Gevirtz School’s research and instructional programs are committed to provide the best possible balance between the equally valued goals of equity and excellence in education in a manner consistent with our democratic society.

 Our mission derives from the overall mission of the University of California, which is to conduct research to address major challenges confronting the State, as well as to provide outstanding education for its students.
-With roughly ninety percent of the children in this country in the public education system, it seems appropriate that a public graduate school of education contribute to the improvement and reform of the many levels of education through scholarly inquiry, extramural research, and model practitioner programs.

 Along with the entire University of California, the Gevirtz School is dedicated to bringing the benefits of higher education to all of its students.
 To that end, it is the Gevirtz School’s policy to provide a fair and open academic environment: one in which all students are encouraged to realize their potential, and one that is free from practices, whether intentional or not, that may affirm or reinforce stereotypes based on personal characteristics such as race or gender.

-A Century of Education and Growth
+Over a Century of Education and Growth

 The Gevirtz Graduate School of Education has its roots in professional work.
-Santa Barbara State Normal School of Manual Arts and Home Economics was officially established in 1909 as a successor to institutions which traced their roots to the early 1890s.
-In 1917 the school added a program to prepare elementary school teachers and changed its name to Santa Barbara State Normal School.
+Santa Barbara State Normal School of Manual Arts and Home Economics was officially established in 1909 as a successor to institutions that traced their roots to the early 1890s.
+In 1917 the school added a program to prepare elementary school teachers, changing its name to Santa Barbara State Normal School.
 In the 1920s the school changed its name again, this time to Santa Barbara State Teachers College, and initiated a four-year general education program for teachers, conferring its first Bachelor of Arts degree in 1927.
 In succeeding years the programs of the college expanded rapidly, the curriculum became more comprehensive, and enrollments included larger numbers of students who did not wish to pursue careers in teaching.
 These events led to designation of the school as Santa Barbara State College in 1935.

 The College took its place as a campus of the University of California in 1944.
 Within a decade, the University outgrew its facilities on the Riviera and moved to its present site, which had been a military base during World War II.